 Initiator: SV

 Date: 20.07.2004

-Short Description: Each event for each CAN Controller shall be configurable to be detected by

-polling or by an interrupt
+Short Description: Each event for each CAN Controller shall be configurable to be detected by polling or by an interrupt

-Туре: New
+Type: New

 Importance: Medium

-Description: Each possible event of each CAN Controller shall be Pre-Compile-Time configurable to be in one of the following two modes Polling: The CAN Driver represents a periodically called task.
+Description: Each possible event of each CAN Controller shall be Pre-Compile-Time configurable to be in one of the following two modes Polling: The CAN Driver represents at least one periodically called task.
 It polls the CAN Controller.
 The appropriate notifications are called based upon the events that occurred.
+It is optional for the CAN Driver to support multiple poll cycles.
 The CAN interrupt for the appropriate event is disabled in that mode.
 Interrupt driven: The CAN Controller notifies the CAN Driver of detected HW events by way of an interrupt.
-CAN Hardware Unit implementations may differ in regards to which events may be reported by interrupts or can only be polled -> The configuration for

-Pationalo: polling or interrupt shall be done inside the driver
+CAN Hardware Unit implementations may differ in regards to which events may be reported by interrupts or can only be polled -> The configuration for polling or interrupt shall be done inside the driver

-Dolling mode is required when a deterministic timing behavior (response)
+Rationale: Coverage of hardware capabilities

-Use case: Polling mode is required when a deterministic timing behavior (response time) is peeded.
-For example for meter management systems
+Use Case: Polling mode is required when a deterministic timing behavior (response time) is needed.

-Dependencies: time) is needed.
 For example for motor management systems.

-Conflicto:
+Dependencies:

+Conflicts:

 Supporting Material: